dgaydukov/cert-aws/sa/files/sa.md

 * ScheduledActions - perform scheduling scaling
 You can suspend/resume any of this scaling policy using `SuspendProcesses/ResumeProcesses`.
 Administrative suspension - aws would terminate launch attempts if asg failed to launch instance for 24 hours.
 You can also set suspension to (launch/terminate).
 In this case asg won't try to attempt to launch/terminate instances (if you suspend termination, spot instances would be terminated anyway)
-LT (launch template) vs LC (launch configuration):
+Don't confuse:
-* LC (old version) - immutable (you can create one LC and if you want to add change you have to add second LC).
+* LC (launch configuration, old version) - immutable (you can create one LC and if you want to add change you have to add second LC).
 Only basic ec2 settings are supported.
+One ASG use one LC.
+You can't modify LC, if you need to change some params you should create new LC and update your ASG
-* LT (new version) - you can have multiple versions in single template.
+* LT (launch template, new version) - you can have multiple versions in single template.
 You can have advanced features like subnetID, multiple instance types, dedicated hosts and so on.
 ASG support both LC & LT (see `sa/cloudformation/asg-launch-template.yml`).
 Yet spot fleet supports only LT.
 ASG with both on-demand & spot instances:
 * You can't use launch config, cause it only support on-demand (by default) or spot (add `SpotPrice: 0.002` to `AWS::AutoScaling::LaunchConfiguration`).